sarahhcheng/sarahhcheng/README.md

 - 👋 Hi, I’m @sarahhcheng
 - 👀 I am an incoming second year Business and Computer Science student at UBC
 - 💞️ I’m looking to collaborate on any project ideas!
-Please let me know
 - 📫 How to reach me: Email: sarahcheng40@gmail.com

 <!---